sunpeak is MCP-App-First (April 2026)

 What does MCP-App-first mean for sunpeak?

-MCP-App-first means sunpeak's core APIs (useToolData, useHostContext, useDisplayMode, AppProvider, ResourceConfig) are built around the MCP App standard, not any single host.
-Platform-specific features for ChatGPT and Claude are layered on top as optional imports, so your app code is portable by default.
+MCP-App-first means sunpeak builds its core APIs (useToolData, useHostContext, useDisplayMode, AppProvider, ResourceConfig) around the MCP App standard rather than any single host.
+Host-specific features for ChatGPT and Claude are layered on top as optional subpath imports (sunpeak/chatgpt, sunpeak/claude), so your app code is portable by default across all MCP-compatible hosts.

 How do I use ChatGPT-specific features in sunpeak?

 Import ChatGPT-specific exports from the sunpeak/chatgpt subpath.
-Core hooks like useToolData and useHostContext come from the top-level "sunpeak" import.
-This separation keeps your app code portable.
+Core hooks like useToolData and useHostContext come from the top-level sunpeak import.
+This separation keeps your app code portable while giving you full access to ChatGPT-specific display modes and runtime APIs.

 What is the difference between MCP Apps and ChatGPT Apps?

-MCP Apps are interactive UI applications built on the Model Context Protocol Apps extension that run across multiple AI hosts.
-ChatGPT Apps are MCP Apps running inside ChatGPT, with optional ChatGPT-specific features like OpenAI's apps-sdk-ui components and the window.openai bridge. sunpeak supports both through its MCP-App-first architecture.
+MCP Apps are interactive UI applications built on the MCP Apps extension (ext-apps) that run across multiple AI hosts.
+ChatGPT Apps are MCP Apps running specifically inside ChatGPT, with optional ChatGPT-specific UI components and the window.openai bridge. sunpeak supports both through its MCP-App-first architecture.

 Can I test MCP Apps for ChatGPT and Claude locally?

 Yes.
-Run "sunpeak dev" to start a local simulator at localhost:6767 that replicates the MCP App runtime.
-You can test all display modes, themes, and tool invocations without a paid ChatGPT or Claude account. sunpeak also supports automated MCP App testing with Vitest and Playwright.
+Run pnpm dev to start a local inspector at localhost:3000 that replicates the MCP App runtime for both ChatGPT and Claude.
+You can test all display modes, themes, and tool invocations without a paid ChatGPT or Claude account. sunpeak also includes a built-in testing framework with unit tests, e2e tests, visual regression tests, and multi-model LLM evals.

 Do I need to rewrite my ChatGPT App to support Claude?

-No. If your app uses sunpeak's core APIs (useToolData, useHostContext, etc.), it already works across all MCP App hosts.
+No. If your app uses sunpeak core APIs (useToolData, useHostContext, etc.), it already works across all MCP App hosts.
 The MCP App standard defines the rendering model, communication protocol, and iframe sandbox that all hosts implement.
-Host-specific code is isolated to optional imports.
+Host-specific code stays isolated in optional subpath imports.

 What is the MCP App standard?

 The MCP App standard (defined in @modelcontextprotocol/ext-apps) is the first official extension to the Model Context Protocol.
 It lets MCP tools return interactive UI components that render in sandboxed iframes inside AI conversations.
-Communication between host and app uses JSON-RPC 2.0 over postMessage.
+Communication between host and app uses JSON-RPC 2.0 over postMessage via the ui:// URI scheme.

 How do I get started building MCP Apps with sunpeak?

-Install sunpeak globally and create a project with "pnpm add -g sunpeak && sunpeak new", then run "sunpeak dev" to start the local simulator.
+Create a project with npx sunpeak new, then run pnpm dev to start the local inspector.
 Your app works across ChatGPT, Claude, and other MCP App hosts out of the box.
+See the sunpeak quickstart guide at sunpeak.ai/docs/quickstart for step-by-step instructions.